34. In Love With Spring: My Novel Online

 He laughed.
 “And how is the boyfriend?”

-They headed past the dorms toward the reservoir near the campus.
-It was a great place to walk, and Jules loved the way you had to shout to be heard above the roar of the waterfall.
+Without needing to consult one another, they walked past the dorms headed toward the reservoir near the campus.
+It was a great place to be alone, and Jules loved the roar of the waterfall.

 “Gun shy.
 Dated a girl all through high school, and after four years she dumped me.”